Music Education

 It is anticipated that most students selecting Music Education and Curriculum and Instruction as their disciplines will have completed a master's degree in music education or a related field.
 Students with backgrounds in music therapy are also encouraged to apply.

 While total degree-hour requirements for the Ph.D. will vary depending on each student's career goals, previous experience and training, it is anticipated that for most students, course requirements will include 35 to 45 pre-dissertation hours.
-If a student has completed a bachelor's or master's degree in some area other than music education/therapy, additional work beyond this approximate range will probably be required.
-No specific course requirements are designated.
-Depending on the previous work of the individual and the career direction sought, each program of study, including foreign language requirements, will be considered on an individual basis.
+If a student has completed a bachelor's or master's degree in some area other than music education/therapy, additional work beyond this approximate range will most likely be required.
+Primary discipline course requirements will be designed to meet the student's specific academic and professional needs.
+The co-discipline of Curriculum and Instruction requires specified credits as designated here.
+Each student's previous work is considered, and a customized program of study is designed in consultation with a supervisory committee.

 Co-discipline Requirements

-Curriculum and Instruction is the most common co-discipline for Music Education in the Interdisciplinary Ph.D. program.
-It is anticipated there will be many permutations which are a product of this combination.
-Within the spirit of flexibility, which is the essence of the Interdisciplinary Ph.D. program, students are allowed to enroll in other fields of study such as history, philosophy, psychology, art and non-music education/therapy Conservatory classes.
-The primary area of study outside Music Education will constitute from 15 to 50 percent of pre-dissertation hours in the planned program of study.
+Curriculum and Instruction is the most common co-discipline for Music Education in the Interdisciplinary Ph.D. program, though other co-disciplines are possible.
+The flexible nature of the Interdisciplinary Ph.D. program allows students to enroll in varied fields of study such as history and non-music education/therapy Conservatory classes.
+The co-discipline coursework will constitute 15 to 50 percent of the pre-dissertation hours in the planned program of study.

 Comprehensive Examination Guidelines

 Interdisciplinary Ph.D. students will complete three research projects previously approved by the Supervisory Committee.
-In addition, an oral exam pertaining to the research projects will take place with the Supervisory Committee.
+In addition, an oral exam pertaining to these research projects will take place with the Supervisory Committee.
 Two weeks prior to the oral presentation, students will prepare a single document that serves as an overview of the three projects (in consultation with the Committee Chair or primary discipline Coordinator).
-This overview should include: (1) an introduction that explains the three projects and where/when they took place (part of a class, independent study, etc.); (2) the title of each project; (3) completion date; (4) any pertinent presentations where the project has been presented; (5) publication if applicable; (6) benefits to self; and (7) benefits to the profession.
+This overview should include: (1) an introduction that explains the three projects and where/when they took place (part of a class, independent study, etc.); (2) the title of each project; (3) completion date; (4) any formal or informal presentations; (5) publication if applicable; (6) benefits to self; and (7) benefits to the profession.